What causes downspouts

 Roofing

-The answer to 'what causes downspouts' is that downspouts are an essential component of a home's roofing and drainage system.
-Downspouts are the vertical pipes that carry water from the roof's gutters down to the ground or into a drainage system.
-They play a crucial role in directing rainwater away from the home's foundation and preventing water damage.
+The answer to 'what causes downspouts' is that downspouts are an essential part of a home's roofing and drainage system.
+Downspouts are the vertical pipes that carry water from the roof's gutters down to the ground or into an underground drainage system.
+Their primary purpose is to direct water away from the home's foundation and prevent water damage.

 Step-by-Step Guide